HL7-DaVinci/dtr/readme.md

 ## Connecting with other subprojects:

-Make sure you have all five applications running (**[Request Generator](https://github.com/HL7-DaVinci/crd-request-generator), [EHR (FHIR) Server](https://github.com/HL7-DaVinci/CRD/tree/master/ehr-server), [CRD Server](https://github.com/HL7-DaVinci/CRD), [DTR Server](https://github.com/HL7-DaVinci/dtr),** and **[KeyCloak  Server](https://github.com/HL7-DaVinci/CRD#setting-up-a-keycloak-instance)**) to test the full SMART on FHIR App launch sequence.
+It is recommmended when first starting out you have all five applications running (**[Request Generator](https://github.com/HL7-DaVinci/crd-request-generator), [EHR (FHIR) Server](https://github.com/HL7-DaVinci/CRD/tree/master/ehr-server), [CRD Server](https://github.com/HL7-DaVinci/CRD), [DTR Server](https://github.com/HL7-DaVinci/dtr),** and **[KeyCloak  Server](https://github.com/HL7-DaVinci/CRD#setting-up-a-keycloak-instance)**) to test the full SMART on FHIR App launch sequence.
+After getting these applications up and running you can swap your appliaction if desired.

-_Note: If you have your own EHR the you should not need to run the EHR (FHIR) Server, KeyCloak and the Request Generator._
+_Note: If you have your own EHR then you should not need to run the EHR (FHIR) Server, KeyCloak and the Request Generator.
+Otherwise please follow the below steps._

+Steps to prepare local EHR server, Keycloak server, and Request Generator:

 1. Remove the **target** folder (if it exists) in the **EHR** server folder.

 2. Start the **EHR** server.

-3. Make sure the **EHR** server has the data it needs by running `gradle loadData` to populate it.
+3. Make sure the **EHR** server has the data it needs, by running `gradle loadData` to populate it.

 4. Then, run the **KeyCloak** server.
 Follow the guide in the CRD readme if you have never set it up before, make the appropriate **realm/client/user**.

-   >Note: You might need to modify the **frame-ancesters** setting in the KeyCloak admin: e.g. Realm | Security Defences | Content-Security-Policy = frame-src 'self'; **frame-ancesters http://localhost:***; object-src 'none';_
+   Note: You might need to modify the **frame-ancesters** setting in the KeyCloak admin: e.g. Realm | Security Defences | Content-Security-Policy = frame-src 'self'; **frame-ancesters http://localhost:***; object-src 'none';

 5. Then run the **CRD** server, **DTR** server, and **Request Generator**.

-   >Note: The DTR app's authorization against the EHR server requires a `client_id` that is registered with the auth server of that EHR to work.
+   Note: The DTR app's authorization against the EHR server requires a `client_id` that is registered with the auth server of that EHR to work.
 The DTR app has a `/register` endpoint that allows user entry of which `client_id` to use for a specific EHR server.
 If following the KeyCloak guide provided in the CRD readme, the client would be called `app-login`.

+>Test it!

-You should be able to send a request from the Request Generator's master branch for the SMART app launch by clicking the `Dara` button to pre-populate the inputs.
+>Assuming you have completed the above.
+You should be able to send a request from the Request Generator in order for the SMART app to launch by clicking the `Dara` button to pre-populate the inputs.
 Check `include prefetch` and send the request, you should get a CDS Hooks Card back.
 Click the SMART link and you should see a login screen.
 Login with whatever user you've registered, and the SMART App should proceed to launch.

 ## Building Releases